Skip to main content

 Currency

-The Central Bank of Sierra Leone has commenced a redenomination of the national currency, the Leone (SLL), with the removal of three zeros from the notes.
+The Central Bank of Sierra Leone undergone a redenomination of the national currency with the removal of three zeros.
 In effect, this means that a 10,000 SLL note is equal to a 10 SLE note.
-The SLL will continue to be legal tender for a transition period until 1 April 2023.
+Both SLL and SLE SLL will continue to be legal tender for a transition period until 31 December 2023.

 Sierra Leone is a cash-based economy; it is advisable to bring enough cash to cover your expenses while you are here.
 Credit cards and travellers’ cheques are rarely accepted and you should not rely on them.
 Although there are a number of ATMs in Freetown, the security of the transactions cannot be guaranteed and they have had less cash available since redenomination commenced.
 The exchange rate given by ATMs is also highly unfavourable.